thoth-tech/handbook/docs/processes/company-operations-guide.md

   - Leadership information
   - Data strategies
   - Quality assurance practices
-- "Epics" - high-level documents which, in a single file, overview what the working points are which each product hopes to work towards and/or complete for this trimester.
-Epics can be for the whole project/product or can be for individual teams.
-For individual teams, they can guide what the priority tasks are for the trimester and what needs to be done, as well as provide a scope for tasks, so that team members can go about assigning themselves to the tasks and work towards completing them.

 ### Documentation Repository

-The purpose of the [Documentation Repository](https://github.com/thoth-tech/documentation) is to store any documentation which is not of high enough significance to go into the Company Handbook.
-Although not relevant to the Handbook, adding all other documentation to this Documentation Repository is important for transparency, and can evidence the progression of each team.
-Within the Documentaion Repository, there is a folder for each team (under the relevant product folder) for members of that team to store all of their non-Handbook documentation.
+The [Documentation Repository](https://github.com/thoth-tech/documentation) stores any documentation which is not significant enough to go into the Company Handbook.
+Although not relevant to the Handbook, adding all other documentation to this Documentation Repository is important for transparency and demonstrating team progress.
+Within this repository, there is a folder for each team (under the relevant product folder) for members to store their non-Handbook documentation.

-Specifically, the Documentation Repository can be used to store any:
+Specifically, the Documentation Repository can be used to store:

 - Research notes and findings
 - Planning notes
-- Diagrams developed
+- Diagrams
 - Meeting notes
 - Collaborative documents
 - Testing processes and results

-that are generated by each team, allowing it to be a centralised location for all such documentation - which can then also be used to evidence the work performed by individuals and by the team as a whole.
+that are generated by each team.
+This centralised location for all such documentation can be used to evidence the work performed by individuals, and by the team as a whole.

 ### Microsoft Teams channels

-While the main storage locations for any documentation should be either the Company Handbook or the Documentation Repository, Microsoft Teams channels may also be used to store:
+While the most documentation should be stored in the Company Handbook or Documentation Repository, Microsoft Teams channels may also be used to store:

 - In-progress collaborative documents (for example, a shared Word doc for collaborating on goals for the trimester)
 - The Team Worklog

-For collaborative documents, once they have been completed or there is no longer a need to collaborate on them, teams are to convert these documents in Markdown and add them to their team folder within the Documentation Repository.
+Once collaborative documents have been completed, teams are to convert these documents into Markdown and add them to the Documentation Repository.

 #### File & Folder Naming Conventions

-For documents stored under the Microsoft Teams channels, teams are to store them within a folder which aligns with the following naming requirements: **Trimester-Year-TeamName** (for example, "T2-2022-CompanyOperations").
-This ensures that the documents are stored under a relevant location and, for future trimesters, assists the teams in finding and accessing relevant documentation.
+For documents within the Microsoft Teams channels, teams are to store them in a folder which follows this naming convention: **Trimester-Year-TeamName** (for example, "T2-2022-CompanyOperations").
+This ensures that the documents are stored under a relevant location and assists future trimester’s teams in finding and accessing relevant documentation.

-For the name of each file then stored under the relevant team folders, these are to be logical file names which succinctly describe what the document is (for example, "CompanyDocumentation-Team-Worklog" rather than "Untitled1").
-This will ensure that, at a glance, team members - both current and future - will be able to understand what the overall content of each documentation file will be and will assist in locating these documents.
+The name of each file within these folders must be logical and succinctly describe the file contents (for example, "CompanyDocumentation-Team-Worklog" rather than "Untitled1").
+This will ensure that, at a glance, team members can understand the overall content of each file.
+Such naming conventions will also assist in locating these documents.

 ## Conducting Team Meetings

-Conducting and engaging in regular team meetings (at least once a week) is an important part of team engagement, collaboration, and management.
-These meetings are an opportunity to revisit and discuss the direction and tasks of the team, as well as a chance for members to discuss how they are progressing in their tasks and any blockers they might be encountering.
-As such, the content of these teams meetings is highly valuable to team members, leaders, and also higher-up members of the company (including company directors) in ensuring that teams are on-track to achieveing their goals for the trimester.
+Conducting and engaging in regular team meetings (at least weekly) is an important part of team engagement, collaboration, and management.
+These meetings are an opportunity to revisit and discuss the direction and tasks of the team, as well as how members are progressing.

-The next few sections outlines some guides as to where to conduct these meetings and some guidance regarding meeting recordings.
+The next few sections provide guidance on team meeting location and recordings of these meetings.

 ### Location of Team Meetings

-Each team within Thoth Tech is assigned their own private channel within Microsoft Teams to enable communication and collaboration. **This private channel is also the location where team meetings are to be conducted**, so that all team communication activities are conducted within the same location for ease of access and transparancy.
-Further to this, conducting the team meetings within the same private channel is important so that company directors can keep track of team engagement and attend team meetings if necessary.
+Each team within Thoth Tech is assigned their own private channel within Microsoft Teams to enable communication and collaboration. **This private channel is also the location where team meetings are to be conducted**.
+Doing so ensures that all team communication activities are conducted within the same location for ease of access and transparency.
+Further, conducting the team meetings within the same private channel allows company directors to keep track of team engagement and attend meetings as necessary.

-Although it is possible to schedule separate private meetings through the Microsoft Teams calendar and conduct team meetings through this avenue, this creates another private "chat channel" specific to the meeting and causes a separation between the communication in the main teams channel and the conducted meetings.
-Hence, it is important that teams schedule the meeting and conduct it within their dedicated team channel.

 #### Scheduling Meetings in Private Channels

 The following steps are a guide through the process of setting up a recurring meeting within a private Microsoft Teams channel.
-Following this process allows for a meeting invite to be sent to all team members within the channel, and adds the meeting to each member's calendar for ease of time management.
+From following this process, a meeting invite is sent to all channel members and the meeting is added to the calendar.

-1. In Microsoft Teams, select the three dots/elipsis next to the name of the relevant team channel (the three dots/elipsis appear to the right of the lock icon when the team name is hovered over), and then select "Get email address" from the drop-down menu.
+1. In Microsoft Teams, select the three dots/elipsis next to the name of the relevant team channel.
+   The three dots/elipsis appear to the right of the lock icon when the team name is hovered over.
+2. Select "Get email address" from the drop-down menu.
-2. In the resulting window is name of the channel followed by the channel's private email address in angle brackets (eg **Name of Channel** <**Channel email address**>).
+3. In the resulting window is the channel name followed by the channel's private email address in angle brackets (eg **Name of Channel** <**Channel email address**>).
 Highlight and copy only the channel email address contained in the angle brackets.

-3. Next, select "Calendar" from the left side pane of Teams, and then "New meeting" in top right-hand-side of the calendar window.
+4. Next, select "Calendar" from the left side pane of Teams, and then "New meeting" in top right-hand-side of the calendar window.

-4. Paste the channel email address into the meeting participants section (the section that says "Add required attendees"), fill in the rest of the appropriate meeting details (including meeting name, date, whether it is recurring, and a brief description), and select "Save".
+5. Paste the channel email address into the meeting participants section (the section that says "Add required attendees").
+Then, fill in the rest of the appropriate meeting details (including meeting name, date, whether it is recurring, and a brief description), and select "Save".
-5. And you're done!
-A meeting invite will be automatically sent to all members of the private channel and the scheduled meeting has been set up to be held within the private team channel.
+6. And you're done!
+A meeting invite will be automatically sent to all members of the private channel and the scheduled meeting has been set up.

 (Note: this guide has been adapted from the instructions provided in [this article](https://scoutsaustraliansw.zendesk.com/hc/en-us/articles/360041835192-How-to-Schedule-a-meeting-from-within-a-private-Teams-channel))